yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js-3.md

 First, let's define the new behavior. `nestedDeclarationToRuleStrings` should take in a `rootClassName` and a new `CssLikeObject` as before.
-However, it's not sufficient to just output some CSS rules - we also need to know what CSS variables are created and how should those CSS variables be filled.
-The new function interface may look like this
+However, it's not sufficient to just output some CSS rules - we also need to know what CSS variables are created and how those CSS variables should be filled.
+We can do that with this new function interface:

 ```typescript
 function nestedDeclarationToRuleStrings<Props = {}>(